Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Specialized Optical Resonator

-CO2 lasers operate entirely within the infrared spectrum and can attain high power outputs; their optical components are typically made of specialized (and often expensive) materials for example germanium, zinc selenide, silver, gold, and diamond
+Carbon dioxide lasers operate solely within the infrared spectrum and can deliver high power outputs.
+Therefore, their optical components are often made from specialized and expensive materials such as germanium, zinc selenide, silver, gold, and diamond.

 Longitudinal Flow and Transverse Flow Lasers